DinoChiesa/Apigee-Java-WsSec-Signature-2/README.md

 * it is possible to configure the policy with `require-expiry` = true and `ignore-expiry` = true.
 While this seems nonsensical, it can be useful in testing scenarios.
-It tells the policy to check that an Expires element is present, but do not evaluate the value of the element.
-This will be needed rarely if ever, in a production situation.
+It tells the policy to check that an Expires element is present in the Timestamp, but do not evaluate the value of the element.
+This will be wanted rarely if ever, in a production situation.

 * There is a `wssec_error` variable that gets set when the validation check fails.
   It will give you some additional information about the validation failure.